pedcremo/iot_internet_wide_scanner/README.md

-IMPORTANT: Change config_template.ini name to config.ini and fill real elasticsearch cretendials
+MOST IMPORTANT: Change config_template.ini name to config.ini and fill real elasticsearch cretendials

 # iot_internet_wide_scanner
 It's a simple IOT internet wide scanner.
 Indeed, currently is only a wide open public IPv4 device scanner.
 So it scans wathever device behind a public IPv4 specified in general config.ini file independently whether is an IoT device or other type of device as a regular server, a workstation ....

 Similar to https://github.com/nray-scanner/nray

-# Prerequisites
+# Prerequisites if you don't want to use Docker Image to build a container
 - It is suposed that zmap and zgrab2 is installed in your operating system and available in system PATH (Instructions in document)
 - It is suposed we have an instance of elasticsearch and kibana installed and ready to use
 - Install scripts python libraries dependencies as root(sudoer) `sudo pip3 install -r requirements.txt`